Countertop Calculator guide

 • Subtract known cutout area for rough material planning.

-• Compare rough cost at different material prices.
+• Compare quartz, granite, laminate, or solid-surface rough cost at different material prices.

 What this calculator is solving

-The Countertop Calculator estimates a rough material area for kitchen counters, vanity tops, and backsplash pieces.
+The Countertop Calculator estimates rough material area for kitchen counters, vanity tops, islands, peninsulas, and backsplash pieces.

 The formula in plain language

-In plain language: The calculator converts depth and backsplash height to feet, finds top area plus backsplash area, subtracts cutouts, adds waste, and multiplies by price when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts depth and backsplash height to feet, multiplies each run by its depth, adds backsplash area, subtracts known cutouts, adds waste, and multiplies by price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer